TheMorphium/pymorphic-purple-tiger/README.md

-# Angry Pyple Tiger - Pythonic Derivative
+# Pymorphic Purple Tiger - Pythonic Derivative
 Angry Purple Tiger generates animal-based hash diegests meant to be memorable and human-readable.
 Angry Purple Tiger is apt for anthropomorphizing project names, crypto addresses, UUIDs, or any complex string of characters that